-I am not a financial adviser and I can’t give you debt counselling or specific financial advise, but I can tell you what happened on my journey with CAP.
+I am not a financial adviser and I can’t give you debt counselling or specific financial advise, but I can tell you what happened on my journey with Christians Against Poverty – also known as CAP.
 I hope that by being honest and open with you about this, that it will make the whole thing less scary and encourage you to get help if you need it!

 If you get debt advice and a debt counsellor, remember – their advice will be tailored to your situation and circumstances.

-Firstly, I received a home visit from a CAP debt manager.
+Firstly, having previously met my CAP debt manager at a CAP Money Course, I received a home visit from my CAP debt manager.
 She went through all my paperwork and helped me prioritise my bills and debts.
 I cannot lie – it felt quite invasive having someone I barely knew going through my bank statements, my income and expenditure.
-It is important to remember though that the only way that you will get out of debt successfully is if you work with your counsellor and don’t hide anything from them.
+I knew that it was a really important part of the process though.
+It is important to remember that the only way that you will get out of debt successfully is if you work with your counsellor and don’t hide anything from them.
 It is also really important that you follow their instructions and do what they say.

 She went away and CAP drew up a new, very extensive and detailed budget for me.
-They negotiated with my creditors on my behalf and tried to stop unfair interest and charges where they could.
+It was going to be key that I stuck to this, as my salary was not really enough to cover everything.
+They also negotiated with my creditors on my behalf and tried to stop unfair interest and charges where they could.
+Usually once the formal debt management process starts, creditors are usually pretty good at working with them and helping them to support the person in debt.

 I continued to pay my bills as usual, but I also set up a regular payment to my CAP Account.
 This is an account that CAP managed for me.
 From the money that was paid into it by me, CAP distributed it to my creditors on my behalf.
-If I ever received extra income, I put it in that account and CAP were able to pay extra and clear my debts sooner.
+They also put a proportion into a savings account.
+If I ever received extra income, such as overtime, weekend work, or dare I say it, quiz show winnings, put it in that account and CAP were able to pay extra and clear my debts sooner.

 Are there any positives of being in debt counselling and management?

 My favourite part of this service (apart from them helping me get out of debt) was that I didn’t have to deal with any of my creditors.
+Once I appointed CAP, I referred anyone with any requests for money to them.
 Any post came for me, I popped it into a pre-paid envelope and it went off to CAP for them to deal with.
 If I received any calls, I pointed them in CAP’s direction as well.
 They made the whole process of being in, and getting out of debt, a lot less painful.
 It was good to have someone to talk to and I always felt looked after.
 Getting help isn’t a sign of weakness – admitting you need it is a sign of strength!
 I truly believe that I would still be struggling along if it wasn’t for admitting I needed help and going out and getting it.

 What about severe debt?